KhagendraN/kn-sock/docs/tcp/python-api.md

 ## API Quickstart

-These short examples help you get started with the most common use cases.
+These examples help you get started with the most common use cases.

 ### Start a Simple TCP Echo Server